Bonnie-Buyuklieva/SS_ASM19/index.md

 * Willing and able to attend the full three days
 * Play nice and be a good teammate
-* Some experience in data analysis and a desire to learn more quite quickly
+* Some experience in data analysis and a desire to learn more quickly
 * Interest in using data analysis to address the [Grand Challenges](https://www.gov.uk/government/publications/industrial-strategy-the-grand-challenges/industrial-strategy-the-grand-challenges) set out in the governments' Industrial Strategy

 Nice to have